backpacker69/rnc/0001-transaction-specification.md

 ### P2TH tags

-To easily query for PeerAsset transactions, the PeerAssets protocol requires a P2TH output in it's transactions.
+To easily query for PeerAsset transactions, the PeerAssets protocol requires a [P2TH][2] output in it's transactions.
 This output is required to hold a minimum value of 0.005PPC, half the peercoin transaction fee, to be considered valid.
 This has two reasons.
 It is a counter measure to tag spam.
 And it incentivizes UTXO cleanup.
-The minimum tag fee can be recovered from a previous P2TH UTXO so it doesn't pollute the node's UTXO tables.
+The minimum tag fee can be recovered from a previous [P2TH][2] UTXO so it doesn't pollute the node's UTXO tables.
 Having the minimum tag fee lower than the transaction fee ensures that this output is merged with other outputs to be spent, resulting in a smaller UTXO table on the peercoin nodes.
 The minimum value can be changed in future protocol versions.
 However it can't be set lower than the cost of a single transaction input as that would not incentivize UTXO cleanup.

 ### Deck spawn transaction layout

 For the deck spawn transaction, the following properties are specified:
 * `txnid`: The unique identifier for this asset.
 * `vin[0]`: The owner of the Asset.
 Ownership of the asset is proven by proving ownership over the Public Key Hash (PKH) or Script Hash (SH) originating `vin[0]`.
-* `vout[0]`: Deck spawn tag using a P2TH output.
+* `vout[0]`: Deck spawn tag using a [P2TH][2] output.
 This tag registers the assets as a PeerAsset so that it can be discovered by PeerAsset clients.
 In case of the card transfer transaction, the card transfer tag is used.
 * `vout[1]`: (`OP_RETURN`) Asset meta-data.
-A protobuf3 encoded message containing meta-data about the asset (ref. peerassets.proto).
+A [protobuf3 encoded message][1] containing meta-data about the asset.
 * all other in and outputs are free to be used in any way. `vout[2]` will typically be used as a change output.

 The deck transfer transaction differs slightly in the following properties:

 * `txnid`: No specific meaning, the original `txnid` remains the unique identifier.
 * `vin[1]`: The previous owner of the Asset in case of a deck transfer transaction, ignored in case of a deck spawn transaction.
-* `vout[0]`: Asset tag using a P2TH output based on the asset's unique identifier instead of a deck spawn tag.
+* `vout[0]`: Asset tag using a [P2TH][2] output based on the asset's unique identifier instead of a deck spawn tag.

 ### Deck spawn tags